esciencecenter-digital-skills/Natural-language-processing/episodes/04-LargeLanguageModels.md

 The benefit here is that your answer will be phrased in a way that fits your context, without having to specify this for every question.

 ### Use the chat history
 With this chatbot the LLM can be invoked to generate output based on the provided input and context.
 However, what is not possible in this state, is to ask followup questions.
 This can be useful to refine the output that it generates.
-So let's implement this as well.
+The next step is therefore to implement message persistence in the workflow.

 ```python
 from langgraph.checkpoint.memory import MemorySaver